Factbox: What is net neutrality? U.S. debates once again

-The U.S. Federal Communications Commission on Thursday set new rules to regulate Internet providers more heavily.
+The U.S. Federal Communications Commission will vote Thursday on new rules to regulate Internet providers more heavily.

 Following are some details about the concept of net neutrality and the FCC's work to regulate Internet traffic: